TacoBadger/US-Baby-Names-Dataset-Project-2/README.md

 The *SELECT * command will return all the tables in the dataset.*

-## Clean the dataset

 Now we will look and filter through the columns that we want to work with.

 You can also check the rows for nulls.

-You can always change the limit to any number so you can get a better overview.
+You can always change the limit to any number, so you can get a better overview.

+## Show the dataset

-You define what you want to see after the SELECT, * means all columns.
-You choose the table after the FROM, you add the conditions for the data you want to use for example we used LIMIT which only returns a few rows based on how many you want.
+You define what you want to see after the SELECT.
+If you want to see all tables, simply type a  *.

+In the example below I have decided I wanted to see 2 tables and constrain the results to 10 rows.

 ```bash
 SELECT * FROM national_names_baby LIMIT 10

 SELECT * FROM state_names_baby LIMIT 10
 ```
-## List of Names, Year, Gender, State and Count
+The result will be as follows:

 national_baby_names
 | ID        	                | Name            	| Year            	| Gender           	| Count           	|